-If someone discloses a sexual assault or an instance of sexual harassment to you it means they have identified you as someone they feel safe with.
+If someone discloses an incident of gender-based violence to you it means they have identified you as someone they feel safe with.
 Here are some useful tips on supporting the person disclosing.

 Find a place to start or continue a conversation where the person feels comfortable and you can talk privately without feeling rushed or interrupted.